F0lak/dm_open_ref/ref/atom/atom.md

 /atom.
 You should not create instances of /atom directly but should use /area, /turf, /obj, and /mob for actual objects.
-The /atom object type exists for the purpose of defining variables or procedures that are shared by all of the other \"physical\" objects.
+The /atom object type exists for the purpose of defining variables or procedures that are shared by all of the other "physical" objects.
 These are also the only objects for which verbs may be accessible to the user.

 /atom is